kiwitcms/github-marketplace/README.rst

 - Subscriptions on FastSpring use the SKU field to define access to private docker repositories.
 The format is ``repo_name1+repo_name2``, where ``https://quay.io/kiwitcms/<repo_name>`` exists
+- FastSpring SKUs starting with "x-" are considered special and we don't treat them as docker repository names
 - Plans on GitHub Marketplace use one of their bullet items to define access to private docker repositories.
 Format is
   ``Docker repositories: quay.io/kiwitcms/<repo1>, quay.io/kiwitcms/<repo2>``